Sheppard Air Force Base

 Sheppard Air Force Base (IATA: SPS, ICAO: KSPS, FAA LID: SPS) is a United States Air Force (USAF) base located 5 mi north of the central business district of Wichita Falls, in Wichita County, Texas, United States.
 It is the largest training base and most diversified in Air Education and Training Command.
 The base is named in honor of Texas Senator John Morris Sheppard, a supporter of military preparations before World War II.

 The host unit at Sheppard is the 82d Training Wing (82 TRW), which provides specialized technical training and field training for officers, airmen and civilians of all branches of the U.S. military, other Department of Defense agencies and foreign nationals.

-The 80th Flying Training Wing (80 FTW), also at Sheppard, conducts the Euro-NATO Joint Jet Pilot Training (ENJJPT) program, a multi-nationally manned and managed flying training program chartered to produce combat pilots for both USAF and NATO.
-This internationally manned and managed flying training program is the only one in the world.
+The 80th Flying Training Wing (80 FTW), also at Sheppard, conducts the Euro-NATO Joint Jet Pilot Training (ENJJPT) program, a multi-nationally staffed and managed flying training program chartered to produce combat pilots for both USAF and NATO.